For decades, Land Rover SUVs, particularly the Range Rover models, was synonymous with practical and luxury, highly reliable vehicles.

 That is most likely because the onboard computer which monitors the charging consumes enough of the electric charge from batteries to trigger the charging.

-The only potential fix for this is a complete replacement of the battery management system for the electric motor and also several updates of the vehicle’s software.
+The only potential fix for this Range Rover p400e battery charging problem is a complete replacement of the battery management system for the electric motor and also several updates to the vehicle’s software.

 Brakes Not Engaging

-This problem has raised concern among the many Range Rover P400e owners, vague feeling of the brakes, particularly for the first few miles after the car has sat turned off for a few hours.
+This problem has raised concern among the many Range Rover P400e owners and vague feeling of the brakes, particularly for the first few miles after the car has sat turned off for a few hours.

 Some people describe the problem as the brake pedal’s sponginess followed by a very strong engagement of them.